Most Efficient Solar Panels 2026 — Top 15 Rankings

 Perovskite Tandem: The Next Frontier

 The most exciting efficiency breakthrough isn't in silicon at all — it's in perovskite-silicon tandem cells.
-LONGi set the current world record at 34.85% in April 2025, nearly matching the theoretical limit of single-junction silicon (33.7%) with a stacked two-junction design.
+LONGi set the current world record at 34.85% in April 2025, pushing past the theoretical limit of single-junction silicon (33.7%) with a stacked two-junction design.
 By layering a perovskite cell (tuned for blue/green light) on top of a silicon cell (tuned for red/infrared), tandems capture more of the solar spectrum than either material alone.

 Should you wait for perovskite panels?